Bathgate Lower railway station

 Bathgate Lower railway station was a railway station serving the town of Bathgate in West Lothian, Scotland.
 It was located on the Bathgate Branch of the Monkland Railways.

 History

 Bathgate was opened by the Monkland Railways in 1856, and renamed Bathgate Lower on 1 August 1865 by the North British Railway at the same time as the Edinburgh and Bathgate Railway station of the same name was renamed Bathgate Upper.
+It originally had no connection to Bathgate Upper.

+It was built as a 2 platform station with a level crossing at the bottom of the station site although in 1904 the northbound platform was removed to provide access to the West Lothian Steel Rolling Mill and shovel works.

 The station was closed, along with the other station on the branch - Westfield (NBR) - by the LNER on 1 May 1930.